ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - only if r_{i} linearly independent eigenvectors exist (where r_{i} is the algebraic multiplicity)
 - `algebraic multiplicity`
   - of an `eigenvalue` \lambda_{i} is the number of times (A - \lambda_{i}I) occurs as a factor in the characteristic polynomial
+- `triangulization`
+  - see Ch 3
+  - `Schur decomposition`
+    - $A = PUP^{-1}  $
+    - can be found using iterative QR decomposition
+    - one of the methods used for computing the eigenvalues of a matrix
+    - a symmetric matrix is the *same as its diagonalization*
 - `defective` matrix
   - if a diagonalization *does not exist*
   - less than r_{i} eigenvectors exist for an eigenvalue with algebraic multiplicity r_{i}